 - When a security breach does occur – and prevailing wisdom is that it is a matter of “when” not “if” – you don’t want it to result from a failure in “basic security practice” or result from well-understood and easy to fix vulnerabilities – weak passwords, lax access controls, web SQL injection holes or missing patches are perennial problems (and in some cases hard to fix) but don’t expect sympathy if the means of attack was viewed as being trivial.

 - Security does cost money, but not as much as a security failure can.
 If you underinvest in protection and detection then the resulting losses and the money you have to spend on response can be significant and far outweigh the costs of appropriate, risk-based controls in the first place.

-- Finally, as we saw in the Equifax case, taking responsibility for information protection; effective monitoring and oversight and acting in a “responsible” way when a breach has occurred takes effort and is fraught with pitfalls – speed of response, the public perception, your credibility as an organisation are factors that are vital but hard to manage.
+- Finally, as we saw in the Equifax case, taking responsibility for information protection; effective monitoring and oversight and acting in a “responsible” way when a breach has occurred is hard – speed of response, the public perception, your credibility as an organisation are all factors that are vital and hard to manage.

-Learning from the misfortune or mistakes of others is, in cyber security, still a big part of the day job.
+In cyber security, learning from the misfortune or mistakes of others is still a big part of the day job.